• home

 SUMMARY

-Cambodia’s incredible beauty, fantastic food and unique culture are even better when combined with some outdoor adventure.
-Get active on a eight-day exploration of the country’s verdant countryside, Khmer history and welcoming communities – hiking, biking and kayaking through its heart.
-Explore Phnom Penh and take to the Mekong for an island homestay, get up close with Irrawaddy dolphins and explore spectacular flooded forests, then discover the ancient temple ruins of the incredible Angkor complex by foot and mountain bike.
+Cambodia’s incredible beauty, fantastic food and unique culture are even better when combined with some outdoor adventures.
+Get active on this eight-day exploration of the country’s verdant countryside, Khmer history and welcoming communities – hiking, biking and kayaking through its heart.
+Explore Phnom Penh and take to the Mekong for an island homestay, get up close with Irrawaddy dolphins and explore spectacular flooded forests, then discover the ancient temple ruins of the incredible Angkor complex by foot and mountain bike – this is one of the most important archaeological sites in Cambodia and of course, a UNESCO World Heritage site!
 From Phnom Penh to Siem Reap, you’ll see Cambodia in all its natural glory.

 TOTAL DURATION : 8 Days